dzaba1/dzaba1.github.io/dotNet.md

 A method pointer.
 Delegate is also a reference type.

-Can be binded together by the Delegate.Combine method.
+Can be bind together by the Delegate.Combine method.
 When one execution fails then everything fails.

 Executed on the same caller thread.